 \begin{definition} {Within the context of Algorithm \ref{alg:heuristics}, we define a \emph{constrained pull} to be one that is executed to satisfy an integer periodicity constraint.
 Only arms that have not yet been pulled the required number of times within the \(\nu\)-length interval are available; other arms are excluded from consideration, unless \emph{all} arms have already satisfied their constraints.
 In this case, all arms are available to be pulled.} \end{definition}

 If a pull is not constrained, we say it is \emph{unconstrained} or \emph{residual}.

-The \textsc{First} heuristic requires that all constrained pulls must occur at the start of the interval.
+The \textsc{H}$_{\textsc{First}}$ heuristic requires that all constrained pulls must occur at the start of the interval.
 This implies that the first $N/k$ timesteps in each interval are dedicated to pulling all $N$ arms.

-The \textsc{Last} heuristic requires that all constrained pulls must occur at the end of the interval.
-Unlike the \textsc{First} heuristic, not all arms will necessarily be pulled in the last $N/k$ timesteps, as some arms will have already satisfied their constraint earlier in the interval via unconstrained pull(s).
+The \textsc{H}$_{\textsc{Last}}$ heuristic requires that all constrained pulls must occur at the end of the interval.
+Unlike the \textsc{H}$_{\textsc{First}}$ heuristic, not all arms will necessarily be pulled in the last $N/k$ timesteps, as some arms will have already satisfied their constraint earlier in the interval via unconstrained pull(s).
 These leftover constrained pulls function as unconstrained pulls, per Definition~\ref{def:constPull}.

-The \textsc{Random} heuristic chooses random positions within the interval for constrained pulls to occur.
-Similarly to the \textsc{Last} heuristic, some of the later constrained pulls may become unconstrained pulls if all arms have already satisfied their constraint earlier in the interval.
+The \textsc{H}$_{\textsc{Rand}}$ heuristic chooses random positions within the interval for constrained pulls to occur.
+Similarly to the \textsc{H}$_{\textsc{Last}}$ heuristic, some of the later constrained pulls may become unconstrained pulls if all arms have already satisfied their constraint earlier in the interval.